-Tuesday 2 May 2018 A recent Commons committee hearing with HMRC’s top brass shows Brexit contingencies are not nearly extensive enough.
-In October we posted on the blog this item covering Philip Hammond’s convoluted ideas to resolve the then crisis-in-waiting over the...read more
+Tuesday 2 May 2018 A recent Commons committee hearing with HMRC’s top brass reveals Brexit contingencies are not nearly extensive enough.
+In October we posted on the blog this item covering Philip Hammond’s convoluted ideas to resolve the then crisis-in-waiting over...read more

 During the transition, Brussels is also set to have the power to obstruct Britain’s trade ventures into the wider world and fisheries will remain subject to the ruinous Common Fisheries Policy.
 December’s withdrawal agreement with the European Council, which signalled the end of phase I and the dawn of phase II, trade, was supposed to be a point of no return, it was not.read more